tock/tock/doc/courses/sosp/environment.md

 ### Build the kernel

-To build the kernel, just type make in the root directory, or in boards/hail/.
+To build the kernel, just type make in `boards/hail/`.

     $ cd boards/hail/
     $ make

-If this is the first time you are trying to make the kernel, cargo and rustup will now go ahead and install all the requirements of Tock.
+If this is the first time you are trying to make the kernel, the build system will use cargo and rustup to install various Tock dependencies.

-Kernels must be compiled from within the desired board folder.
-For example, to compile for imix instead, `cd boards/imix/`.
+Kernels must be compiled from within the desired board's folder.
+For example, to compile for imix instead you must first run `cd boards/imix/`.

 ### Connect to a Hail board